weichong-ong/E-commerce_Startup_Traffic_Website_Analysis/README.md

 - Watching product sales trends to understand the overall health of the business

 #### Tasks
-- Product-Level Sales: Monthly trends analysis will serve a great baseline data so that we can see how the revenue and margin evolve as we roll out a new product
+1. Product-Level Sales: Monthly trends analysis will serve a great baseline data so that we can see how the revenue and margin evolve as we roll out a new product.
-- Product Launches: To see the change in conversion rate and revenue over the months after new product launched
+2. Product Launches: To see the change in conversion rate and revenue over the months after new product launched.
-- Product-Level Website Pathing:
+3. Product-Level Website Pathing:
-  - to analyse the impact on customer website behavior
+  - to analyse the impact on customer website behavior.
-  - to understand how many customer are hitting the product’s page and then what they do next on the website, either the customer will just abandon at the product’s page or will click to one the products
+  - to understand how many customer are hitting the product’s page and then what they do next on the website, either the customer will just abandon at the product’s page or will click to one the products.
-  - to analyse clickthrough rate and next page performance
+  - to analyse clickthrough rate and next page performance.
-- Building Product-Level Conversion Funnels: for each product, the full conversion funnel from each product page to a sale event.
-Comparison between conversion funnels in order to understand which of the products converts better and if there are specific drop off points for specific products
+4. Building Product-Level Conversion Funnels: for each product, the full conversion funnel from each product page to a sale event.
+Comparison between conversion funnels in order to understand which of the products converts better and if there are specific drop off points for specific products.
-- Cross-Selling Products:
+5. Cross-Selling Products:
-  - to understand which products users are most likely to purchase together, and offering smart product recommendations
+  - to understand which products users are most likely to purchase together, and offering smart product recommendations.
   - to calculate the cart clickthrough rate before and after implementing the cross sell product in the cart page and to see whether the customer is annoyed by the smart product recommendation.
-- Product Portfolio Expansion: Pre-post analysis comparing the month before vs. the month after the cross sell product launch to see the performance metrics like session-to-order conversion rate, aov, product per order and revenue per session
+6. Product Portfolio Expansion: Pre-post analysis comparing the month before vs. the month after the cross sell product launch to see the performance metrics like session-to-order conversion rate, aov, product per order and revenue per session.
-- Product Refund Rates (Total number of refunds / total number of product sold): to measure quality issues
+7. Product Refund Rates (Total number of refunds / total number of product sold): to measure quality issues.

 -> [SQL Queries](Product_Sales_Analysis.sql)